The Jewellery Making Process

 Precious Metal Jewellery

 A collection of contemporary precious metal jewellery designs made from .925 sterling silver and .999 pure silver with highlights of 9ct and 18ct gold.
 This range of limited edition handmade jewellery includes necklaces, earrings, bracelets and bangles.
-Larger jewellery pieces, weighting 7.8g or more, are independently assayed and hallmarked at the Birmingham Assay Office and bear Aurora Lombardo’s own maker’s mark.
+Larger jewellery pieces, weighting 7.8g or more, are independently assayed and hallmarked at the Birmingham Assay Office.

 Bespoke Science Inspired Art & Jewellery

-If you are passionate about science and are looking for a meaningful science-related item of jewellery, do get in touch.
+If you are passionate about science and are looking for a meaningful science-related art piece or jewellery, do get in touch.
 Aurora enjoys working to a design brief and budget to help create the perfect colleague leaving present.

-Producing a bespoke, handmade piece of jewellery based on the recipient’s specialisms is an opportunity to create a completely unique, personal and meaningful gift.
+Producing a bespoke, handmade item based on the recipient’s specialisms is an opportunity to create a completely unique, personal and meaningful gift.